Marketing vs Branding: Which One Grows Your Business?

 Positioning can be visualised as a perceptual map showing how customers view different brands along key dimensions.
 The goal is to find an unoccupied but attractive position that you can credibly own.

-Strong positioning creates mental shortcuts for customers, making purchase decisions easier and reducing direct price comparisons.
+Strong positioning creates mental shortcuts for customers, making purchase decisions easier and reducing the need for direct price comparisons.

 FAQS About Marketing vs Branding